jerrin89/IQUW-Task/README.md

 # Selenium WebDriver with Cucumber Framework
 ## Overview
 This repository contains an automated regression testing framework built using Selenium WebDriver and Cucumber for a retail company's website.
-The framework aims to validate the success of a user journey (e.g., Item – Cart – Checkout) on the website SauceDemo.
+The framework aims to validate the success of a user journey (e.g., Book online windscreen repire) on the ers website.

 ## Prerequisites
 Before running the automated tests, make sure you have the following prerequisites installed: